 Lee Rainie: Seems like there are lots of Amanda Lenhart fans here — how smart of you!
 You can see her amazing archive of work by scrolling down the links on this page.
 And while you’re at it, please give equal time to our great colleague, Mary Madden, who was the main driver of this teens-and-tech report we’re discussing today:

 Lee Rainie And a final plea: We would LOVE to hear stories from teens and their parents about how they use technology, navigate digital spaces, think about privacy, handling tough social situations on social media, share support and encouragement online — the whole range of human engagement.
-Write us at firstname.lastname@example.org and, better yet, sign up here to help us with surveys.
+Write us at firstname.lastname@example.org/internet and, better yet, sign up here to help us with surveys.